Which of the following types of accounting is primarily concerned... | Study Prep in Pearson+

 1

-Understand the purpose of each type of accounting mentioned in the problem: Managerial Accounting focuses on internal decision-making, Tax Accounting deals with compliance and tax-related matters, Cost Accounting analyzes costs for internal efficiency, and Financial Accounting provides information to external users.
+Understand the purpose of each type of accounting mentioned in the problem.
+Governmental accounting focuses on the financial activities of government entities, tax accounting deals with compliance with tax laws, and financial accounting provides information to external stakeholders such as investors and creditors.

-Identify the key phrase in the question: 'providing information to external users such as investors, creditors, and regulators.'
-This is the primary focus of Financial Accounting.
+Recognize that the question is asking about the type of accounting that provides information specifically to internal management for decision-making purposes.

-Recall that Financial Accounting involves preparing financial statements (e.g., income statement, balance sheet, cash flow statement) that are shared with external stakeholders to assess the financial health of an organization.
+Learn the definition of managerial accounting: Managerial accounting is a branch of accounting that focuses on providing financial and non-financial information to internal management to assist in planning, controlling, and decision-making processes.

-Eliminate the other options based on their primary focus: Managerial Accounting is for internal users, Tax Accounting is for tax compliance, and Cost Accounting is for cost management within the organization.
+Compare the characteristics of managerial accounting with the other types of accounting listed in the problem.
+Managerial accounting is distinct because it is tailored to the needs of internal users rather than external stakeholders.

-Conclude that the correct answer is Financial Accounting, as it aligns with the requirement of providing information to external users.
+Conclude that the correct answer is managerial accounting, as it aligns with the requirement of providing information to internal management for decision-making purposes.

 Watch next